l0f3n/gk2qp/README.md

 # gk2qp - Import Google Keep notes into Quillpad

-Google Keep 2 Quillpad is a simple Python script that converts Google Keep notes exported from Google Takeout into [Quillpad](https://github.com/quillpad/quillpad) notes.
+Google Keep to Quillpad is a simple Python script that converts Google Keep notes exported from Google Takeout into [Quillpad](https://github.com/quillpad/quillpad) notes.
 Feel free to submit an issue or create a PR if you find any issues!

 ## Features